 You want to target pages with titles that contain certain words, like "cameras."
-To target pages by title, use Page title contains.
+To target pages by this title, add a target Page title contains cameras.

 You can target pages that contain certain words that you specify.

 You want to use all pages that contain the words "digital cameras" to target your ads.
 To target pages by content, add a group of webpages.
 Select the